FALCON: Scalable Reasoning over Inconsistent ALC Ontologies: Supplementary Materials

 \subsection{Reproducibility}

 We provide the statistics of the datasets in Table 1 and we list the tuned hyperparameter settings in Table \ref{tab:hyperparameter}.
 The Family Ontology we used is defined as Eqn. \ref{family_ontology}.
-The detailed computation steps are shown in Algorithm 1 and our code\footnote{https://anonymous.4open.science/r/FALCON-7AD6}.
+The detailed computation steps can be found in our implementation\footnote{https://anonymous.4open.science/r/FALCON-7543} and in Algorithm 1.

 Note that we further add ABox axioms and create one named individual for each concept name, e.g., creating the individual \textit{A child} for concept name \textit{Child}.